cdfpaz/bitex/README.md

 **Code released under [the GNU GPL license](https://github.com/pinhopro/bitex/blob/master/LICENSE).**

 Copyright 2014 BitEx, LTDA.
 BitEx is a trademark maintained by BitEx, LTDA.
+Bitex - Bolsa Brasileira de Moedas Criptografadas is a company of Clebson Derivan

 **VIOLATORS OF THE GNU GPL LICENSE WILL BE PROSECUTED TO THE FULL EXTENT OF THE LAW** **FREE SOFTWARE FOR FREE PEOPLE**